thecajuns.com

 Upper Lafourche covered Ascension and Assumption Parishes along the Lafourche Bayou.
 Lower Lafourche [Lafourche Interior] covered the present-day parishes of Lafourche and Terrebonne.

-l'Église de La Nouvelle-Acadie aux Attakapas [The Church of New Acadia at Attakapas] - established in 1765 St. Martin de Tours Church in St. Martinville, LA - present church built in 1844
+l'Église de La Nouvelle-Acadie aux Attakapas [The Church of New Acadia at Attakapas] - name given by the priest who accompanied the Acadians to Attakapas in 1765

 La Grande Pointe Cecilia